Supporting industry skills development

 TESP is supporting the industry to upskill via its Careers Progression Programme.
 This initiative is run in conjunction with the JIB Mature Candidate Assessment scheme and allows electricians with a number of years’ experience to upskill and gain a formal qualification and their ECS gold card.

-TESP is involved in an exciting project working with NET to develop comprehensive labour market information for the industry.
-Once published, this will provide an up-to-date picture of skills issues, explore how roles and occupations are changing and consider the impact of new and emerging/specialist technologies.
+TESP has recently completed an exciting project working with NET to develop comprehensive labour market information for the industry.
+The report provides an up-to-date picture of skills issues, how roles and occupations are changing and considers the impact of new and emerging/specialist technologies.